jomefavourite/docaudit-writetech/README.md

-# Assessment: Documentation Structure Audit
+# Assessment: Documentation Repo Audit

-As part of this workshop, please perform a short audit of this repository’s documentation structure.
+Perform a short audit of this repository’s documentation structure.
 Your audit should include:

 - **Folder structure:** Describe the main folders and their purposes.
 - **Observations on documentation organization:** How are the docs, blog, and pages organized?
 Are there any conventions or patterns?